Key Takeaways

 What does anxiety feel like?

 Anxiety can cause both physical and emotional symptoms that impact your daily life and overall health.
 While common signs of anxiety include an elevated heart rate, sweaty palms, and a sense of impending doom, there are also several more subtle or lesser known symptoms to watch out for.
+Some symptoms may also be more common in certain anxiety disorders.

 Physical symptoms of anxiety disorders